 The Oracabessa Foundation have helped to keep the resort gloriously green by planting hundreds of trees, funded by donations.
 If you want to contribute to the Foundation's community and environmental programmes you can at www.oracabessafoundation.org.

 GoldenEye is expanding in 2019, so you might see or hear construction work 6 May–19 December.
-It'll be daytime only, and there'll be reduced rates, free activities and creative dining experiences on offer to make up for it.
+It'll be daytime only, and there'll be reduced rates and free activities on offer to make up for it.

 At the hotel